JustAPunchingCat/paqet/README.md

 **`null`** (Raw Data)
 No encryption and no protocol header, data is transmitted in raw form without any cryptographic framing.
 This offers the highest performance but is the least secure and most easily identified.

+### Port Hopping

+`paqet` includes a Port Hopping feature to evade traffic analysis that targets long-lived connections on fixed ports.

+- **Dynamic Rotation:** The client automatically rotates the destination port within a user-configured range (e.g., `20000-30000`) at a specified interval (e.g., every 30 seconds).
+This prevents the connection from looking like a single persistent flow.
+- **Server Range Listening:** The server uses `pcap` filters to capture traffic across the entire port range without needing to bind thousands of sockets.
+- **Port Echoing:** To ensure stability with NAT devices and stateful firewalls, the server replies from the exact port the client used for that specific packet, rather than a single fixed listen port.

+To enable, configure the `hopping` section in both client and server YAML files.

+### Multi-Server Support

+The client configuration now supports a `servers` list, allowing you to define multiple upstream servers.

+- **Redundancy & Distribution:** The client initializes connections to all configured servers simultaneously.
+- **Per-Server Configuration:** Each server entry can have its own transport settings, hopping configuration, and forwarding rules.

 ### Critical Configuration Points